 The world’s a big place, filled with many different cultures that all adhere to their unique habits, traditions and mentalities, and yet we are all driven by the same needs.
 In this case, the need to sleep!
 But how does the UK sleep differently from other cultures?
 Do we all use the same type of bed?

-In celebration of National Bed Month I’ve decided to take a look at that universally loved centrepiece of the bedroom; the bed.
-This list may be more akin to celebrating this month as International Bed Month though, as featured below are just a handful of the weird and wonderful types of beds that our cousins from around the globe rest their heads on.
+We've decided to look at that universally loved bedroom centrepiece: the bed.
+This list may be more akin to celebrating this month as International Bed Month, though, as featured below, these are just a handful of the weird and wonderful types of beds our cousins from around the globe rest their heads on.